mahilab/Syntacts/tutorials/gui.md

 - The Player is located on the right side of the GUI.
 - This is used to play Signals on different channels.
 - Using the Player, you can also change the volume and pitch by moving the V and P toggles.

-# Designer

-- The Designer is the first tab located in the center of the GUI.
-- This is where you can drag Signals to create your desired cue.
-- You can also change the frequency of Signals by using your mouse to move the frequency toggle.

 # Sequencer